raunelgarcia/front-end-framework/README.md

       both AppPackage and AppActivity fields are provided.
 - AppIdentifier:
     - Description: For Android it represents the app package and for IOS it represents the bundleId of the app being tested for mobile testing.
 The Android tests work if both AppPackage and AppActivity fields are provided.
 - Udid:
     - Description: Represent the unique device identifier (UDID) of the device being tested for mobile testing.It can be obtained running on terminal `adb devices`.
 Must be provided with valid values for the tests to function correctly.
-For Android, if the variable takes the value of ' null', the default value is the current emulator Udid.
+For Android, in the variable takes the value of 'null', the default value is the current emulator Udid.
 For IOS, the Udid cannot be 'null'.
 - Provider:
+    - Possible values: Local and SauceLabs
     - Description: Specifies the provider or environment to launch any test execution.
-Could be made on
-      SauceLabs or Local Environment.
+Could be made on SauceLabs or Local Environment.
 - User:
     - Description: Represents the username of your SauceLabs Account.
 - AccessToken: